 First impressions are important, whether it's a job interview, a networking event or the first day at a new job.
 It is possible to look professional and feel comfortable and confident that your clothes express your unique personality.
 Most offices have a business casual dress code.
-When in doubt, consider how your coworkers dress and follow the same general principles.
-For instance, if no one wears jeans you will want to reserve those kinds of outfits for weekends, but if most dress casually on Fridays, then it may be appropriate in that office.
+Consider how your coworkers dress and follow the same general principles when in doubt.
+For instance, if no one wears jeans, reserve those outfits for weekends, but if most dress casually on Fridays, it may be appropriate in that office.